sanifmujawar/Password-Generator/README.md

 ---

-© 2023 [Sanif Mujawar].
-Confidential and Proprietary.
+© 2023 [Sanif Mujawar](https://github.com/sanifmujawar) Confidential and Proprietary.
 All Rights Reserved.

 🏆 Note: You may add additional sections or details to the README depending on the project's requirements and complexity. 📋